 Unfortunately, even with a continued focus on local road safety by city and state officials, the Garden Grove accident death rate remains tragically elevated, with eight traffic-related fatalities in 2019 alone – four of which occurred on the 22 Garden Grove Freeway.

 If you’ve been injured in a car accident in Garden Grove, it’s important to find the right law firm to take your case.
-With more than $1 billion recovered in over 10,000 cases across the states of California, Arizona, and Nevada, and more than 50 years of combined legal experience, the attorneys at Avrek Law have the skill and dedication you want on your side.
+With more than $1 billion recovered in over 45,000 cases and more than 50 years of combined legal experience, the attorneys at Avrek Law have the skill and dedication you want on your side.
 Find out how we can help with a free Garden Grove accident consultation – contact us today!